asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./05_buggy_vector.cc)

-Same as the previous one, but this time the elements are stored using a `unique_ptr`.
-Now the code doesn't compile because this pointer doesn't allow copying.
+Same as the previous one, but this time the elements are stored using a `std::unique_ptr`.
+No copy semantic can be defined by the compiler because it has been `delete`d in the `std::unique_ptr` class